telefonicaid/fiware-sth-comet/README.md

 - DATA_MODEL: The data model to use.
 Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection per service patch to store the data), collection-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collection-per-attribute (which creates a collection per service path, entity and attribute to store the data).
 More information about these values below.
 Optional.
-Default value: "collection-per-attribute".
+Default value: "collection-per-entity".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
 - DB_URI: The URI to use for the database connection.
 This does not include the 'mongo://' protocol part (see a couple of examples below).